FAA takes first steps to restore flights after shutdown strain, but some limits remain

 The rollback comes amid improved staffing levels after the 43-day shutdown ended Wednesday night, the FAA and Department of Transportation said, adding that they will continue to monitor the situation throughout the weekend and evaluate when normal operations can resume.

 Before the FAA released its updated guidance, airlines already seemed to be anticipating a change.
 Despite the restrictions still in place, just 2% of flights scheduled to depart Friday from the U.S. were canceled, according to the aviation analytics firm Cirium.
-By Friday evening, the flight-tracking site FlightAware was showing 273 cancellations for Saturday.
+And by Friday evening, the flight-tracking site FlightAware was showing just 160 cancellations for Saturday.

 The unprecedented order started with 4% cuts that later grew to 6%, leading to the cancellation of more than 11,800 flights between Nov.
 7 and Friday.
 The FAA originally had a 10% target.